 The 2022 March Mammal Madness WILD North America COUGAR is from the Santa Monica Mountains National Recreation Area in California.
 This public land and its surrounding mountains have many different ecosystems, including oak woodlands, valley oak savannas, coastal sage, and chaparral.
 Within this system, cougars are an apex predator hunting and eating many different mammals.
-Working in a group go to irma.nps.gov/NPSpecies/Search/SpeciesList and look up other mammal species that live alongside the Cougar in the park ecosystem.

-- 1) Select your park (Santa Monicao Mountains National Recreation Area), category (Mammals), click circle for full list.
-The list will have dozens of species, many with familiar names - 2) Find species and fill in species common names that match the criteria to complete the tables below.
-Make sure the species is currently confirmed to be in the park from the "Occurence" column - 3) Note if the species is Abundant (A), Common (C), Uncommon (U), or Rare (R) next to their common name. - 4) Cross out the remaining box(es) if there are fewer than 3 species that meet the criteria in each table column
+Working alone, go to irma.nps.gov/NPSpecies/Search/SpeciesList and look up other mammal species that live alongside the Cougar in the park ecosystem.
+First select your park (Santa Monica Mountains National Recreation Area), category (Mammals), click circle for full list.
+The list will have dozens of species, many with familiar names.
+Find species and fill in species common names that match the criteria to complete the tables below.
+Make sure the species is currently in the park from the "Occurence" column.